davidlj95/ngx/CONTRIBUTING.md

 ### CI/CD jobs

-To easily reproduce locally CI/CD jobs, most commands run by CI/CD are stored in [`.ci/Makefile` file](.ci/Makefile).
+To easily reproduce locally CI/CD jobs, commands run by CI/CD which are different from commands ran locally are stored in [`.ci/Makefile` file](.ci/Makefile).

-For instance, you can run `make build` (or just `make` in this case) to ensure the command used to build is the same one the CI/CD job will use.
+For instance, you can run `make install` to run the same command used in CI/CD for installing.

 ### Release and versioning